alexalexalex09/easyfreetimesheet/README.md

 - [x] Connect to an organization
 - [x] Record hours without an organization
 - [x] Record hours for multiple organizations
+- [x] Visual reminders of upcoming pay period due dates
 - [ ] Optionally record clock in and clock out times
-- [ ] Receive an email reminder when a pay period is coming due
+- [ ] Optionally receive an email reminder when a pay period is coming due
-- [ ] Visual reminders of upcoming pay period due dates
-- [ ] Download your pay period
+- [ ] Download your pay periods

 ### Easy to manage an organization
 - [ ] Employees can see remaining hours of various types